-APPENDIX 7: OTHER ATTACHMENT
+APPENDIX 9: OTHER ATTACHMENT

-If you need to elaborate on your responses to questions 1-6 on the "Other Project Information" document, please provide the Other Attachment information as an appendix to your project narrative.
-Information not easily accessible to a reviewer may be included in this appendix, but do not use this appendix to circumvent the page limitations of the application.
-Reviewers are not required to consider information in this appendix.
+If you need to elaborate on your responses to questions 1-6 on the "Other Project Information"

+document, please provide the Other Attachment information as an appendix to your project narrative.
+Information not easily accessible to a reviewer may be included in this appendix, with the exception of the material described below.
+Do not use this appendix to circumvent the page limitations of the application.
+Reviewers are not required to consider information in this appendix, and reviewers may not have time to read extensive appendix materials with the same care they would use with the application proper.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation. - Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation. - Do not attach any files to fields 9, 10, 11, or 12.
+- Do not include copies of previously presented and/or published research papers, technical notes, and/or reports written for respective experiments or collaborations.
+Further, do not include presentations made at any meetings or conferences - Do not attach a separate file. - This appendix will not count in the project narrative page limitation. - Do not attach any of the requested appendices described above as files for fields 9, 10, 11, and 12. - Follow the above instructions to include the information as appendices to the project narrative file. - These appendices will not count toward the project narrative's page limitation.

-3. Research And Related Budget
+3. Research and Related Budget

 Complete the Research and Related Budget form in accordance with the instructions on the form (Activate Help Mode to see instructions) and the following instructions.
 You must complete a separate budget for each year of support requested.
 The form will generate a cumulative budget for the total project period.
 You must complete all the mandatory information on the form before the NEXT PERIOD button is activated.
-You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (See PART IV, G).
+You may request funds under any of the categories listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this FOA (see Section IV.
+G.).